essc/clp_foss4g_workshop/source/qgis_interface.rst

 The custom symbologies and scale-dependent rendering are possible for any vector type.

-Many of these customizations are available using the :guilabel:`New Symbology` feature in the layer :guilabel:`Properties`  window.

 .. note::
-   There are three types of symbols: marker symbols (for points), line symbols (for lines) and fill and outline symbols (for polygons) in :guilabel:`New Symbology`.
+   There are three types of symbols: marker symbols (for points), line symbols (for lines) and fill and outline symbols (for polygons).
    Symbols can consist of one or more symbol layers.
    It is possible to define the color of a symbol and this color is then defined for all symbol layers.
 Some layers may have the color locked - for those the color can not be altered.
 This is useful when you define the